costajob/app-servers/README.md

 Anyway Python is strongly supported by the scientific community and by Google, thus letting me forecast a brighter future than Ruby.

 ### 6. Java
 You should have figured out i do not like Java.
-To me Java is like an old reliable man with a lot of know-how under his belt, who tell you stories of past wars and glory.
+It's not completely true you know.
+I dislike Java rigidity of doing things, i dislike the overall verbosity, i dislike the fat frameworks build around the language, i dislike i have to install a 500MB editor to get things done, i dislike the fact that SUN has never being able to impose standards on the language, and, when it tried, it invented EJB...
+Ok, it's true...
-If you are not thrilled by new languages out there and are comfortable with the JVM internals there's no reason stop using Java.
+Apart from me, if you are not thrilled by new languages out there and are comfortable with the JVM internals there's no reason stop using Java.
-Doing so you can leverage on many battle-tested libraries and count of hundreds of well written books.
+Doing so you can leverage on many battle-tested libraries and count of hundreds of good resources.